 Reflecting on cross-cultural UX design and future opportunities:

 This project taught us how deeply cultural influences affect UX and UI expectations.
-Designing for a non-Western audience required letting go of aesthetic assumptions and anchoring all of our choices within a nimble form of ethnographic research.
+Designing for a non-Western audience required adapting global assumptions to local cultural expectations and anchoring all of our choices within a nimble form of ethnographic research.
 We gained valuable experience working within brand constraints, balancing practicality with cultural sensitivity.

 If we had more time, we would conduct usability testing with Indian users and further iterate based on real behavior.
 We’d also explore adaptive interface patterns that shift based on region and language, helping IKEA create a more scalable international UX strategy.